 You can clearly see the different angles that exist.
 That angle is just not conducive to a human hand and how they typically grip firearms.

-A lot of people don’t like the stock magazine release, because it’s kind of built into the frame.
+Many people don’t like the stock magazine release because it’s built into the frame.

 When you use this magazine release, it’s actually quite easy.